Writing has the power to make or break a career and to enhance or undermine a leader’s reputation.

 We’d do well to consider the words of Sir Peter Medawar, biologist and Nobel Prize winner, for his work on immunity and organ transplants.
 He says: “People who write obscurely are either unskilled in writing or up to mischief.”

-As we’ve seen, writing the truth and being clear about what we write is essential in building trust at work.
+As we’ve seen, writing the truth and being clear about what we write are essential in building trust at work.

 One of the ways in which companies smuggle in bad news is by making the writing obscure and distant.
 For example, in a December 2012 press release, Citigroup announced it would begin “a series of repositioning actions that will further reduce expenses and improve efficiency”.
 Translation: 11,000 people lost their jobs.

-Be wary of writing in the passive tense, rather than the active tense, especially if you're apologising or have done something wrong.
+Be wary of writing in the passive voice, rather than the active voice, especially if you’re apologising or have done something wrong.
 To avoid vague or confusing meanings, add the right level of detail to your words.

 The passive tense makes the reader wonder whether you have something to hide, whereas the active tense inspires trust.
 The active tense always follows the same structure: subject, verb, object.
 And it tends to be a shorter, simpler sentence.
-Your passive sentences will rely on 'to be', so watch out for ‘is’, ‘was’, ‘were’, ‘are’, ‘am’ being smuggled in.
+Your passive sentences will rely on ‘to be’, so watch out for ‘is’, ‘was’, ‘were’, ‘are’ and ‘am’ being smuggled in.

 - ACTIVE – I made a mistake (accepting responsibility)